Luc1401/webcamize-vertical-flip/readme.md

 <br>

 Webcamize is designed to be as easy to use as possible.
-Just plug in your camera, then run it:
+Just plug in your camera, turn it on, then run the `webcamize` command:

 ```console
 $ webcamize